UW-MLGEO/MLGEO2024_vgarcia1/README.md

 # Weclome to the [MLGEO2024_vgarcia1 repository](https://github.com/UW-MLGEO/MLGEO2024_vgarcia1.git)!

 ## Author: Valeria Garcia
-### **To install this repository to your local machine, first navigate to the desried directory.
-Then clone the repository by running the following in the command line**
+### **To install this repository to your local machine, first navigate to the desried directory, then clone the repository by running the following in the command line**

 ```bash
 git clone https://github.com/UW-MLGEO/UW-MLGEO2024_valgarcia.git